 JetBlue's main terminal at JFK is Terminal 5 (follow the yellow signs at the airport).
 There's parking the short-term lot immediately adjacent.
 The same is true for Terminal 4, from which some of JetBlue's international flights arrive.

 When Picking Up Passengers at JFK, Is It Better to Park or Just Pull to the Curb?

-If you're an out-of-towner or have to pick up children or someone in a wheelchair, then it would be better to park in the short-term lot that's adjacent to each terminal, walk over to the terminal, and meet your passengers at baggage claim.
+There are no parking spaces in front of the terminals, and your car could get towed if left unattended.
+If you are picking up an out-of-towner, children, or someone in a wheelchair, then it would be better to park in the short-term lot that's adjacent to each terminal, walk over to the terminal, and meet your passengers at baggage claim.